The Seven Red Berets: Plot

-Set during the Simba rebellion, during the Congo Crisis, the film begins with a quote from Martin Luther King Jr., the spearing executions of a group of captured mercenaries, and the pack rape of a French female journalist.
+Set during the Simba rebellion, during the Congo Crisis, the film begins with a quote from Martin Luther King Jr., the spearing executions of a group of captured mercenaries, and the gang rape of a French female journalist.

 At Mercenary Central an angry Colonel Kimber rebukes the only survivor of the incident, German Captain De Brand.
 De Brand has left important documents in the Simba village that contains information on the activities and employers of the mercenaries.
 The documents must be retrieved within four days.
 De Brand says he can recover the papers and rescue the captured journalist with a small patrol.
 The Colonel agrees, but informs De Brand that his record of performance clearly shows he is incapable of leadership, and appoints African-American Captain Lauderwood to lead the patrol.

 Kimber adds three men to the patrol: a German Field Commander, a black African named Martinez and an Irishman named O'Fearn.
 As the patrol is unfamiliar with a swamp and desert they have to cross, Lauderwood recruits Carrès, a French gunrunner, for the fee of $15,000.
 Carrès is familiar with the area as he has sold weapons to the Simbas.
 Carrès became a weapons salesman after witnessing the torture of his wife who was burned and beaten to death in front of him.
 He became further alienated when the French government did not want to antagonise the local situation by seeking their prosecution.
 Lauderwood also takes along Wooder, a female mercenary doctor.